-Part of the charm of Seville is its laid-back atmosphere inviting you to just wander its narrow lanes and discover its old churches, the heavenly scent of frankincense wafts through the air guiding you to their brass knob-decked doors.
+Part of the charm of Seville Spain is its laid-back atmosphere inviting you to just wander its narrow lanes and discover its old churches, the heavenly scent of frankincense wafts through the air guiding you to their brass knob-decked doors.
 Every home is adorned with a generous splash of mostly yellow and reds, popping against the nearly always blue skies.
 Andalusia boasts sunny days the majority of the year.
 Inner courtyards and cozy lobbies are decked out with azulejo tiles, delicately hand-painted or covered in shimmering copper.

 Plaza de Espana